encord-team/encord-client-python/docs/source/tutorials/projects.rst

 To get started with model training, navigate to the 'models' tab in your project on the |platform|.
 Start by creating a model by following the :xref:`create_model_guidelines`.
-You can also use an existing model by clicking on the 'train' button.
+You can also use an existing model by clicking on the *Train* button.

 Navigate through the training flow and set parameters accordingly.